 Money and capital markets and their major components are introduced in this chapter.
 Firms need to raise capital in order to survive.
 Financial institutions give firms access to the money they need to grow.
 However, greed can drive financial managers and institutions to commit actions that get them into trouble and even force bankruptcy.
-These bankruptcies result in limited capital flows to firms and both they and the whole economy can suffer.
+These bankruptcies result in limited capital flows to firms, and both they and the whole economy can suffer.
+Therefore, financial institutions and markets should be well regulated.
 The final section covers a discussion of the impact of taxation on the firm's financial activities.

-Suggested Answer to Opener in Review Question
+■ Suggested Answer to Opener-in-Review Question